shannonkay/shannon-beautiful-jekyll/_posts/2023/2023-04-11-ReplyByEmail.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 I added the email link to the top of my comments html file.
-Now when you click on the “Reply by Email” link under my blog post, it will fill in the subject in with the title of the blog post you ‘re replying to.
+Now when you click on the “Reply by Email” link under my blog post, it will fill in the subject in with the title of the blog post you‘re replying to.
 It's simple, but customized.